TisaErana/Patentify/README.md

 Node-gyp Errors:
 * make sure Python is in your PATH
-* set the version of the build tools you have:
+* try setting the version of the build tools you have (only on Windows):
   ```
   npm config set msvs_version 2019
   ```